Burlingame Mold Clean Up

-We have to determine how wet the materials are before beginning the cleanup/drying process.
+SERVPRO of San Mateo has to determine how wet the materials are before beginning the clean up and drying process.

 One does not simply remove mold, as you can see in this mold cleanup from our San Mateo franchise.
 We go through extensive training, certifications, and procedures established by law to remove mold from your home or business.
 Doing a quick sweep or squirt of bleach doesn't help, and may make things worse.